compbiozurich/UZH-BIO392/course-results/2020/Chantal-Heer/Day4_Task.md

 *[This page](https://genome.ucsc.edu/FAQ/FAQformat.html) give a good overview about various data file formats*

 * SAM (**S**equence **A**lignment **M**ap)
 > SAM is a generic format for storing large nucelotide sequence alignments.
-It is flexible, simple and compact.
+It is flexible, simple (human readable) and compact.
 Many NGS and analysis tools work with SAM.
+However, this file format provides not many information about the stored nuecleotide sequence
 * BAM (**B**inary **A**lignment **M**ap)
-> BAM files are binary representation of the SAM format i.e. a compact and indexable representation of nucleotide sequence alignments.
+> BAM files are binary representation of the SAM format i.e. a compact and indexable representation of nucleotide sequence alignments but no longer human readable.
 Many NGS and analysis tools work with BAM.
 For custom track display, it's advantegous that only the portions of the files needed to display a particular region are transferred to UCSC.
 * CRAM
 > CRAM files are similar to BAM files but give a compressed repesentation of the alignment.
 This compression is driven by the reference the sequence data is aligned to.
 This file format was designed to reduce the disk foot print of alignment data.
 CRAM files are smaller than BAM files by taking advantage of an additional external "refernce sequence* file.
 This reference file is needed to compress and decompress the read information.
 * VCF (**V**ariant **C**all **F**ormat)